digideskio/console.image-chrome-extension/README.md

 A very simple Chrome extension to take @dunxrion's glorious [console.image](https://github.com/dunxrion/console.image) and inject it into every single page

+Want it in your Chrome?
+Install it from the web store: https://chrome.google.com/webstore/detail/onmiijbokejkiadcplidhkcmocffepjm

 #Thanks

 Thanks to @dunxrion for the original script (he didn't include a specific license, so contact me if this is a problem and I'll take it down)